DAWN Newsletter

 The "Inaugural" of DAWN II and the joint SUMMIT & JADES week

-Monday, 15 April 2024 was the official new start of DAWN II.
-We celebrated this new chapter with a kick-off by hosting the DAWN SUMMIT 2024 for three full days.
-Simultaneously, Peter Jakobsen held the JADES meeting and we concluded the events with a spectacular JWST-mini symposium in the beautiful venue 'Festauditorium' at Frederiksberg campus.
+Monday, the 15th of April 2024, marked the official new start of DAWN II.
+We celebrated this new chapter with a great "kick-off" by hosting the DAWN SUMMIT 2024 for three full days.
+Simultaneously, Peter Jakobsen held the JADES meeting and we concluded the events with a spectacular JWST mini- symposium in the beautiful venue of the 'Festauditorium' at Frederiksberg Campus.

 After the symposium, we walked to the Carlsberg Museum for a guided tour and reception followed by a joined conference dinner for all 87 participants.